dangola02/python_web/README.md

 # Python_web
-Python web server where you can successfully login
+Python web server where you can successfully login and send token.
 ## Instalation
 Program uses flask, flask_sqlalchemy and pyjwt.